 Ten questions with a Muppet maker: "Børk!
 Børk!
 Børk!"

-Recently, a new group of puppets went on view in our Puppetry in America display.
+A new group of puppets went on view in our Puppetry in America display, which closed on April 13, 2014.
 Intern Peter Olson interviewed Bonnie Erickson, the executive director of The Jim Henson Legacy, to discuss some of the characters from Sesame Street, Fraggle Rock, and The Muppet Show.